juliancabaleiro/pyvisa-examples/README.md

 ## Overview

 [PyVISA](https://pyvisa.readthedocs.io/en/latest/) is a very useful tool to automate measurements, calibrations, characterization or tests and combine this with python tools.
 In this repository you can find examples to program **Calibrator's**, **DMM's**, **Oscilloscopes**, A**rbitrary Waveform Generator's**, **NanoVoltimeter**, etc.
 In examples folder, you can find examples to how to use different instruments individually or in combination with other instruments using the simplest python possible.
+The idea is to share examples with the simplest possible use of python so as to not lose focus on the programming flow of the device.
 Aditionally, a **Dash folder** contain a simple GUI developed in python using [Dash-plotly](https://plotly.com/examples/) to make measurements.
 For more examples you can see [nidaqmx-python-examples](https://github.com/juliancabaleiro/nidaqmx-python-examples/tree/main/examples/dash)

 ## Installation